-Lamb Exohiko (country style) is a dish which comes from Roumeli, usually made using leftover lamb, vegetables and cheese, wrapped in a parcel and baked.
-It can be wrapped in parchment paper or phyllo.
+Lamb Exohiko, pronounced Eh-ksoh-hee-KOH, lamb meaning country style, is a dish which comes from Roumeli, usually made using leftover lamb, vegetables and cheese, wrapped in a parcel and baked.

 I used graviera and kasseri cheeses but you can use other cheeses like feta, halloumi, gruyere, pecorino etc. There were lots of leftover vegetables as well, so I added those as well.

 If you do not have leftover lamb but you want to cook it from scratch, you can make a stir fry with lamb adding a variety of vegetables such as onion, garlic, leeks, finely chopped carrots, peas, corn, spinach, peppers, mushrooms, etc. When it cools you continue with the procedure mentioned in the recipe.

 If you decide to wrap the filling in phyllo instead of puff pastry, you should brush each sheet either with oil (preferably olive oil) or melted butter and score it on top before baking.

 You can also make individual pouches or packages, instead of a larger one (see this recipe of mine).

 FREE Christmas e-book

 I’m very happy to be able to share a FREE Christmas e-book with my friends and readers.

 The e-book “Christmas, A World of Flavors” is a compilation of 34 Christmas Recipes, written by Food Bloggers and Chefs around the globe, including yours truly.

 Mike and Vera of 196 Flavors designed and created this gift, by asking Food Bloggers and Chefs to contribute one of their traditional Christmas recipes from their country, to create this e-cookbook.